-Many women find their breasts feel lumpy.
+Many women find that their breasts feel lumpy.
 Breast tissue naturally has a bumpy texture.
 For some women, the lumpiness is more obvious than for others.
 In most cases, there is no cause to worry.

-If the lumpiness can be felt throughout the breast and feels like your other breast, it's probably normal breast tissue.
-Lumps that feel harder or different from the rest of the breast (or the other breast) or that are a change need to be checked.
-This type of lump may be a sign of a benign breast condition or breast cancer.
+If the lumpiness can be felt throughout the breast and feels like your other breast, it is probably normal breast tissue.
+Lumps that feel harder or different from the rest of the breast (or the other breast) or that feel like a change need to be checked.
+When this type of lump is found, it may be a sign of a benign breast condition or breast cancer.